 All thunderstorms produce lightning, which is the number one life threatening weather hazard in Colorado.
 In an average year, 3 people are killed by lightning and 13 are injured.
 Even those who are not killed by a lightning strike are often left to cope with permanent disabilities.
 Most people are struck by lightning while doing outdoor activities, such as working, hiking, or playing sports.
-Many people are unaware of how far lightning can strike from its parent thunderstorm.
-In fact, lightning can strike as far as 10 miles away from a storm.
 Many deaths from lightning occur ahead of the storm because people wait until the last minute before taking cover.

 It is not yet possible to forecast where and when lightning will strike.
-By learning about lightning and some basic safety rules, you can protect yourself from one of the most unpredictable forces of nature.
+By learning about lightning and basic safety rules, you can protect yourself from one of the most unpredictable forces of nature.